You are currently viewing Thinking Out of the Box – Easy Toys for Kids

 Music maker

-Use a small box, such as a thin tissue or shoebox, to make a guitar.
+Use a thin tissue or shoe box, to make a guitar.
 Cut a hole in the middle of one of the smaller sides, and stick a cardboard tube into this for the handle.
 Cut a hole into the top of the box and place big elastic bands over the box, so that they cross over the hole.
 If the elastic bands are slipping off, cut small grooves into the edge of the box, to hold them in place.

 Shape sorter

-Find an assortment of simple toys in your toddler’s room, such as a ball, a block and a board book.
-Cut shapes into the box, to match each of these items.
+Find an assortment of small, simple toys in your toddler’s room, such as a ball, a block and a rattle, Cut shapes into a big shoebox to match each of these items.
 Then let your toddler sort and post these shapes into the box.

 Something fishy